7 Walkthrough 1: The education data science pipeline with online science class data

-For this chapter on the education data science pipeline, those emphases are:
+This chapter on the education data science pipeline emphasizes:

 - Tidying data